Explore Mount Triglav: A Guide to Hiking All 21 Trails

-• Recommended Summer gear: climbing helmet and self-protection kit
+• Essential summer gear: climbing helmet and self-protection kit (via ferrata set)

-• Recommended Winter gear: climbing helmet, self-protection kit, ice axe, and crampons
+• Essential winter gear: climbing helmet, self-protection kit, ice axe, and crampons

 For a better understanding, check our Essential gear for mountaineering in Slovenia (checklist)!